 The G450 offers its passengers a variety of amenities designed to maximize comfort and productivity during flights.
 The interior is equipped with a full-sized galley, a microwave, an oven, a sink with both hot and cold water, cold storage, and an espresso and coffee maker. long with a seven-channel satellite communication system consisting of a satellite phone, Wi-Fi, printer, and fax, the G450 will always keep you connected and ready for your next meeting.
 There are individual power outlets, LED screens, and worktables present for passenger use in the cabin, and advanced noise suppression ensures a near-silent cabin to ensure focus will not be interrupted.
 With a cabin pressure of 9.5 psi, the G450 maintains a sea-level cabin up to 22,000 feet.
 Additionally, a state-of-the-art system pumps 100%-fresh air through the cabin every two minutes, raising passengers’ alertness and reducing their fatigue upon landing.

 The G450 is powered by twin Rolls-Royce Tay Mk 611-8C engines, each producing 13,850 lbs of thrust.
 By utilizing Rolls-Royce engines, the aircraft can take off in just 5,450 feet at sea level and reach an altitude of 41,000 feet in as little as 23 minutes.
-With a range of nearly 5,000 statute miles (4,350 nautical miles), this heavy jet can handle lengthy trips like Tokyo to Seattle, Teterboro to Moscow, or New York to Sao Paulo, and do so at a high-cruise speed of 548 mph.
+With a range of nearly 4,350 nautical miles when flying with 8 passengers and NBAA IFR reserves, this heavy jet can handle lengthy trips like Tokyo to Seattle, Teterboro to Moscow, or New York to Sao Paulo, and do so at a high-cruise speed of 548 mph.
 That’s why private fliers rely on the G450 when their business mission calls for efficient intercontinental travel.

 Various aerodynamic improvements have also been made to the business jet from previous models.
 By implementing a new wing design, Gulfstream was able to reduce drag, increase stability, and save fuel.
 Using this wing design upgrade, the business jet can carry 29,500 lbs. of extra fuel, enabling it to travel further distances abroad.